Site icon Outdoor Gearzine "Outdoor Gearzine"

 • Good thermal efficiency

-• Store and cook instant ramen without breaking
+• Store and cook instant noodles without breaking them

 • Easy to cook